 Multiple lines of orientation are preferred as they provide alternative options for planning SAR operations for vessels and aircraft to counter the effects of the environment (e.g. sea state, tide, and visibility) on manoeuvring.

-Where a project proposes only one line of orientation, this should be discussed by developers with National Competent Authorities, and a safety justification should be prepared and submitted to support.
+Where a project proposes only one line of orientation, this should be discussed by developers with national competent authorities, and a safety justification should be prepared and submitted to support.

 Refuge Areas

-Where OREI are proposed be to very large, the National Competent Authority may request refuge areas being included in the layout.
+Where OREI are proposed to be very large, the national competent authority may request refuge areas being included in the layout.

 Ship Loss of Propulsion

 Sufficient margin between OREI and shipping lanes should be maintained to mitigate the risk of vessels losing power/propulsion and drifting into the developed area.
-The National Competent Authority should advise the developers on the required safe distance, or potential other mitigation like Emergency Response Vessels, on a case by case basis for the development.
+The national competent authority should advise the developers on the required safe distance, or potential other mitigation like emergency response vessels, on a case by case basis for the development.

 Collisions, Allisions and Groundings